-Day 15 ~ May Is For Metta 2018: Lovingkindness for A Difficult Being
+Day 15 ~ May Is For Metta 2020: Offering Lovingkindness To A Difficult Being

 - May I be happy.

 - May I be peaceful.

 When you feel immersed in the energy of loving-kindness for yourself, bring an image of the Difficult person you will work with into your awareness.
 Remind yourself that this person, although difficult, is also struggling to find his or her way in life and in the process, is causing you discomfort.
 Begin by saying to yourself, “Just as I wish to be peaceful and free from suffering, may you also find inner peace and calm.”
 Then, begin repeating the phrases while holding the image of the difficult person in your mind:

 - May you be peaceful.

 - May you have ease of well-being.

 It is natural for feelings of resistance, aversion, anger, guilt, and discomfort to arise.
 Sometimes the phrases seem weak in comparison to these strong emotions.
 If you are struggling with your own emotions, try to name the emotion you are feeling, such as sadness or anger.
 Take a few moments to practice compassion for yourself using the phrases and when you begin to feel more settled, then return your practice to the Difficult person.
 Use the Switchback as often as you need to maintain an overall feeling of loving-kindness and compassion.
 If it feels too much to practice for a difficult person, trying moving to another category that we have worked with and then move back to the difficult person when you feel to.